nishchalatattve/nishchalatattve.github.io/README.md

-# Notes
+# Notes and snippets
-This is a collection of my notes.
-Currently, the notes are largely it is for my references only, and is a bit terse.

-If you found an error or have any suggestions, please feel free to create an issue or PR.
+> [IMPORTANT!]
+> The primary purpose of this repository is to provide a central place for
+> the author quickly to get cli and code snippets.
+The sole audience of
+> the website is the author.